Something funny happens when you’ve been painting seemingly nonstop for 10+ days: you start to look at other paint jobs with a critical eye.

 Last post from the apartment.
 See you on the other side!

-42 thoughts on “Trial and error and error and error.
+43 responses to “Trial and error and error and error.”

 1. I like the not sage and actually the whole greenish theme.
 Seems right for the garden setting you live in- bringing the outdoors inside!
 Good luck this weekend I know it will feel good to be home!